sorrel/minimal-mistakes/_pages/about.md

   * City and Guilds *Certificate in Gardening* (Distinction) (2010)

 {% include figure image_path="/assets/images/about_heidi.png" alt="Heidi at Westdene Gardens" caption="Heidi in the greenhouse at [Westdene Gardens](https://www.westdean.org.uk/gardens)." %}{: .align-right}

+Heidi recently has taken part in several pruning workshops, focusing on fruit pruning skills.

 ### Professional Membership
 Heidi is a member of the following trade organisations: